 OPTION 4 – HIKE INTO THÓRSMÖRK

-There are two excellent point-to-point hikes ending in Thórsmörk that are considered some of the best in the world.
+Two excellent point-to-point hikes begin or end in Thórsmörk.
+They are considered two of the best hikes in the world.

 Laugavegur Trail // The 3-day Laugavegur Trail from Landmannalaugar covers some of the most unique and spectacular landscapes in Europe.
 This guided hike tour includes all meals and accommodation, an expert Icelandic guide and luggage transportation – so you only need to carry what you need for the day.

-Fimmvörðuháls Hike // The second is the 25.7-kilometre trail from Skógar, known as the Fimmvörðuháls Hike.
-The walk starts from one of Iceland’s most iconic waterfalls, Skógafoss, and provides fantastic scenery under the base of two of Thórsmörk’s glaciers, Eyjafjallajökull and Mýrdalsjökul.
-The walk takes between 8 and 10 hours.
+Fimmvörðuháls Hike // This 25.7-kilometre trail, known as the Fimmvörðuháls Hike, runs between Thórsmörk and Skógar.
+It starts at Skógafoss, one of Iceland’s most iconic waterfalls, and provides fantastic scenery circumnavigating the base of two of Thórsmörk’s glaciers, Eyjafjallajökull and Mýrdalsjökul.
+The walk takes between 8 and 10 hours and is not to be undertaken lightly.

 BEST HIKES IN THÓRSMÖRK